In light of the launch of Ethics@Bath system, changes have been made to the Sponsorship process.

 Reporting any adverse events or other incidents

-Any SAEs (serious adverse events) and any other incidents relating to sponsored projects should be reported by the PI or their nominee (responsibility lies with the PI/CI) to the Sponsor within 24 hours of their taking place (an initial report, further details can be provided when these are available).
+Any SAEs (serious adverse events) and any other incidents relating to sponsored projects should be reported by the CI or their nominee (responsibility lies with the PI/CI) to the Sponsor within 24 hours of their taking place.
+Further details can be provided when these are available.

 Guidance and a reporting form for this are available here, giving information on responsibilities and other bodies incidents must be reported to.

 Guidance and forms for reporting potential fraud or serious breaches of Good Clinical Practice (GCP) or the trial protocol of sponsored projects are available here.

 If you need any advice in addition to the guidance documents, please contact the Research Governance and Compliance Team, in the first instance.

 If you need to report a minor breach of the protocol please contact firstname.lastname@example.org providing the following information:

 - date and time of being made aware of the incident/breach